solana-labs/solana/book/src/introduction.md

-Anatoly watched as blockchain systems without clocks, such as Bitcoin and Ethereum, struggled to scale beyond 15 transactions per second worldwide when centralized payment systems such as Visa required peaks of 65,000.
-Without a clock, it was clear they'd never graduate to being the global payment system or global supercomputer they had dreamed to be.
+Anatoly watched as blockchain systems without clocks, such as Bitcoin and Ethereum, struggled to scale beyond 15 transactions per second worldwide when centralized payment systems such as Visa required peaks of 65,000 tps.
+Without a clock, it was clear they'd never graduate to being the global payment system or global supercomputer most had dreamed them to be.
 When Anatoly solved the problem of getting computers that don’t trust each other to agree on time, he knew he had the key to bring 40 years of distributed systems research to the world of blockchain.
-The resulting cluster wouldn't be just 10 times faster, or a 100 times, or a 1,000 times, but 10,000 times faster right out of the gate!
+The resulting cluster wouldn't be just 10 times faster, or a 100 times, or a 1,000 times, but 10,000 times faster, right out of the gate!

 Anatoly's implementation began in a private codebase and was implemented in the C programming language.
 Greg Fitzgerald, who had previously worked with Anatoly at semiconductor giant Qualcomm Incorporated, encouraged him to reimplement the project in the Rust programming language.
-Greg had worked on the LLVM compiler infrastructure, which underlies both the Clang C/C++ compiler as well as the Rust compiler.
+Greg had worked on the LLVM compiler infrastructure, which underlies both the C lang C/C++ compiler as well as the Rust compiler.
 Greg claimed that the language's safety guarantees would improve software productivity and that its lack of a garbage collector would allow programs to perform as well as those written in C.  Anatoly gave it a shot and